Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 Physiotherapy treatment of the affected shoulder is important for the first six weeks after surgery.
 During this time, the shoulder is additionally moved passively using a CPM (continuous passive motion) chair.

-Later on, independent training or exercises can complement the therapy.
+Later on, independent training or exercises can supplement the therapy.
 Healing is monitored through regular checkups, including a manual shoulder examination and ultrasound examination.

 Conclusion: Early therapy pays off